andrei-gavrila/ai-assistant/README.md

 ### Docker Engine

-Install the Docker Engine by following the procedure described here: https://docs.docker.com/engine/install/.
+Install the **Docker Engine** by following the procedure described here: https://docs.docker.com/engine/install/.

-Based on the use-case, check out the documenation here on how to configure your installation to allow a non-root user to use docker: https://docs.docker.com/engine/install/linux-postinstall/.
+Based on the use-case, check out the documenation here on how to configure your installation to allow a non-root user to use **docker**: https://docs.docker.com/engine/install/linux-postinstall/.

-During the development of this project a Debian distro running on Raspberry PI 5 was used.
+During the development of this project a **Debian** distro running on **Raspberry PI 5** was used.

-Rather than using Docker Desktop for Mac, a good alternative would be to use OrbStack: https://orbstack.dev.
+Rather than using **Docker Desktop for Mac**, a good alternative would be to use **OrbStack**: https://orbstack.dev.

-Test the installation by attempting to download and run the Python Poetry docker image.
+Test the installation by attempting to download and run the **Python Poetry** docker image.

 ```bash
 docker run -it weastur/poetry:1.8.3-python-3.9.19-bookworm /bin/bash